Listed buildings in Birmingham

 There are 1,946 listed buildings in Birmingham, England.
 This list by district includes those of Grade I and Grade II* importance, plus a selection of those of Grade II importance that are otherwise noteworthy.
-It also includes the Scheduled Ancient Monuments in the city (indicated by the letters AM).
+It also includes the scheduled monuments in the city (indicated by the letters AM).

-As of April 2006 there are 23 Grade I, 95 Grade II*, 1,828 Grade II, and 13 Scheduled Ancient Monuments.
+As of April 2006 there are 23 Grade I, 95 Grade II*, 1,828 Grade II and 13 scheduled monuments.